tpalko/grocerier/README.md

 Not only for usability, but mostly for usability.
 And partly for the sake of looking good.
 Everything should be big and readable and render nicely on mobile.
 I'm a fan of colors and purposeful alignment to direct the eye as opposed to boxes and lines.

-**Current Tech**

-Since one of the main drivers for this application is simply for me to work my way back into the Node.js "scene", decisions will be made here that would not be made in the common workplace for reasons such as budgeting or deadlines.
-This is a tech playground and even if something works, it will be broken in order to fix it again.
-For fun.

 ## Contributing